bridgekitio/frodo/README.md

 }
 ```

-Because Abide automatically populates path variables in your role names, you can
+Because Frodo automatically populates path variables in your role names, you can
 very easily make a single `AuthorizationMiddleware` that works for all endpoints in
 all your services.
 This way you're not copy/pasting these 3 lines to high hell.
 Yay!

-At some point Abide might get even more opinionated and provide ways to carry this info
+At some point Frodo might get even more opinionated and provide ways to carry this info
 around, but for now that's an exercise for the user.

 ## Error Handling